TreyShepard/thrones_bot/README.md

 - Add commands to `commands/`
 - Add logic to `events/` for onboarding and reactions to discord activity
 - Store static clan info in `data/`
+ - This partition could easily be an efs system in future state.

 ## License